BruceEckel/scripts/Coming_out.md

 **OLIVER:** They'll try.
 Military, emergency powers ...

-**ADAM:** Which is why it... why I thought maybe starting here, with people who understand what it's like to be misunderstood...
+**ADAM:** This is why I thought maybe starting here, with people who know what it feels like to be misunderstood...

 *(Silence)*